A full Glossika review, one of the few language learning apps we think you need — but it’s not the only one you need.

 Contrast with Arabic, where I spent two weeks with a book first and learned conjugation, some words and the way sentences work.
 Then I started Glossika.
 Even though their placement test only put me at the very bottom rung, I actually progressed and learned.

 Here’s what you should know before you start using Glossika:

-- Alphabet (for Chinese know some foundational characters) and pronunciation
+- Alphabet (for Chinese, know how Pinyin works, plus some foundational characters) and pronunciation

 - Verb conjugation, at least in most common forms (present, perfect, simple past, simple future, imperative)